 reject the information and direct the insurer or controlling company to provide the Prudential Authority, within a specified period, with new information which is complete and correct.

-(2) If the Prudential Authority reasonably believes that information or a part thereof requires further investigation, the Prudential Authority may direct the insurer or controlling company to secure a report from a person to be approved by the Prudential Authority, at the cost of the insurer or controlling company, by a specified date or within a specific period, and in the form, manner and containing the information as required by the Prudential Authority.
+(2) If the Prudential Authority reasonably believes that information or a part thereof requires further investigation, the Prudential Authority may direct the insurer or controlling company to provide additional information or to secure a report from a person to be approved by the Prudential Authority, at the cost of the insurer or controlling company, by a specified date or within a specific period, and in the form, manner and containing the information as required by the Prudential Authority.

 CHAPTER 8